The City of Evanston's Parks Division

 Tennis Court Information

 Four tennis courts have lights and are located in parks that are open from sunrise until 10pm: Robert Crown, Fitzsimons, Foster and Leahy.
 The button-activated lighting system does not function after 10pm.
-The lighting system is turned off when Daylight Saving Time ends each fall and begin function again the next spring.
+The lighting system will only be operational from April 1 - November 30, each year.
 Half of the tennis nets are left in place year round, in case the weather is suitable for play.

 Tennis bang boards are located at Fitzsimons Park, Burnham Shores and Bent Park, Robert Crown Park and Mason Park.

 The only location in Evanston that has a lighted basketball court is Mason Park, which is located at the corner of Church Street and Florence Avenue (a few blocks east of Evanston Township High School).

 Support Your Parks

 Are you interested in making a donation in honor of a birthday, anniversary or graduation?
 Would you like to create a lasting memorial to a loved one?
 You can donate a tree or dedicate a bench in one of Evanston's lovely parks.
 Visit Support Your Parks for for more information.

 Dogs in the Park

 Noah’s Playground for Everyone is located in Lawson Park, which is at Sheridan Road and Clinton Place, just north of the Grosse Point Lighthouse.
 Noah’s Playground for Everyone is a fully-accessible playground.
 It gives an opportunity to all children, no matter their physical circumstances, to engage with others and for families to have fun and grow together.
 The picture to the right was taken at the dedication ceremony in June 2008.